-Merrimack Valley Armenian Community Commemorates Armenian Genocide
+Merrimack Valley Armenian community commemorates Armenian Genocide

 The 104th anniversary of the Armenian Genocide was commemorated in Lowell, MA on Saturday, April 20 with the raising of the Armenian flag at Lowell City Hall.
-There was also a proclamation by the mayor Lowell, the Honorable William Samaras.
+There was also a proclamation by the mayor Lowell, the Honorable William Samaras, the Armenian Weekly reports.

 The commemoration, organized by the Armenian National Committee (ANC) of the Merrimack Valley, enjoyed the participation of all local Armenian churches and organizations.
 The Honor Guard of the Armenian-American Veterans of Lowell presented both the American and Armenian Flags during the singing of the Armenian national anthem and the Star Spangled Banner.